PowerDNS/pdns/docs/lua-records/reference/dnsresourcerecord.rst

   :param string type: The name to create a DNSName for
   :param int ttl: The TTL of the record
   :param string content: The content of the record
-  :param int domainId: The optional domain ID of the zone the record belongs to
+  :param int domainId: The optional domain ID of the zone to which the record belongs
   :param int auth: Whether the record is authoritative

   .. todo complete LUA example below